MargXX/Bare-Metal-Drivers/README.md

 # Bare-Metal Drivers

-A from-scratch bare-metal driver library in C, targeting ARM Cortex-M microcontrollers.
-Initial target is the Raspberry Pi RP2040, with portability to STM32 planned as a follow-on.

-The goal is a layered driver architecture that separates MCU-specific peripheral access from device logic, so the same sensor drivers can run on different host MCUs.
-No vendor HAL — all peripheral configuration is written directly against the reference manual.
+A from-scratch bare-metal driver library in C for the Raspberry Pi RP2040.
+No vendor HAL — all peripheral configuration is written directly against the RP2040 datasheet.

-This is a personal learning project.
+This driver stack is the foundation layer of a larger flight computer project: a custom PCB with a full application layer, all built from scratch.
+The drivers are written to be clean and self-contained, with hardware-specific register details isolated from the public API.

 ---